ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-headbutt_trees/hgss-headbutt_trees.md

 This page is a guide to **Headbutt Trees** in Pokémon HeartGold and SoulSilver.
 It covers how the game determines which Pokémon appear, how encounter sets are selected for different trees, and how to edit this data using DSPRE or direct hex editing.

 :::info
 In HGSS, Headbutt encounters are map-dependent.
-HGSS uses pre-authored data files for each map header that list specific encounter-capable trees and their associated Pokémon.
+HGSS uses predefined data files for each map header that list specific encounter-capable trees and their associated Pokémon.
 :::

 ---

 ## Glossary

-To clear up any confusion regarding the terminology used in DSPRE and technical documentation, refer to this quick glossary:
+Terminology in this area is different across DSPRE, decompilation projects and public community resources.
+This quick glossary shows the specific terms used in this guide (generally aligned to DSPRE):

 - **Encounter Set**: One of the three tables of 6 Pokémon (Common, Rare, or Special) available for a map header.
 - **Tree Group**: A logical grouping of coordinates (up to 6) that all represent the same "physical" tree on the map.